-Solutions are tailored to customers’ requirements include Phase I – IV Clinical Trials, Late Phase / Real World studies, Regulatory Submissions, as well as complex surveys, longitudinal studies, and risk score development.
-We also execute innovative statistical research programs aimed at addressing methodological problems relevant to our research.
+Solutions are tailored to customers’ requirements include Phase I – IV Clinical Trials, Late Phase / Real World studies, Regulatory Submissions, as well as complex surveys and longitudinal studies.

 We support clinical trials and other research projects from conception to publication.
 All the analyses use up-to-date and validated software (e.g. SAS and Stata for statistical analyses, PASS for sample size calculations, and nQuery) and are performed to ICH GCP standards with emphasis on validation, traceability and reproducibility.